 - It's All About Me: Do the words "Leader of the Selfish Generation" really make it obvious?

-- It's Personal: Before his latest heel turn, considered Immortal firing Jay Lethal, a friend of his, this.
+- It's Personal: Before his 2011 heel turn, he considered Immortal firing Jay Lethal, a friend of his, this.
 Resulting in him giving Hulk Hogan a major "The Reason You Suck" Speech and telling them its soon to be game over.

-- One Steve Limit: Bobby Lashley was rarely referred to by his first name while in TNA.
+- One Steve Limit: Bobby Roode is the reason Lashley was rarely referred to by his first name while in TNA.

 - Red Baron: The It Factor of Professional Wrestling.
 The Leader of the Selfish Generation.
 Was previously the Canadian Enforcer for Team Canada and the Wizard of Wall Street for his Robert Roode Inc. gimmick.

 - Red Oni, Blue Oni: The Blue to Storm's Red in Beer Money.

 - Screw the Rules, I Have Money!: Other heels don't like him much, but are willing to do his dirty work and attack his opponents if he pays them.